pawel-id/bir1/README.md

 ```

 By default it connects to non production database.
 In order to connect to
-production to get most up to date company data provide your key as `new
+production to get most up to date company data provide your key like this `new
-Bir({key: 'aabc123def567'})`
+Bir({ key: 'aabc123def567' })`